from Dr. David Heisey, Principal ...July 2018

 During the first week of school, students will receive a Student Handbook, which contains specific policies, procedures, curriculum, and counseling information.
 This is a valuable resource for students.
 As often requested by incoming freshman students, a School Supply Guide is currently available on the high school website School Supply Guide.
 It is not recommended to purchase all of the items listed during the first week of school.
-School supply needs will vary based on the individual student, the grade and the course load.
+School supply needs will vary based on the individual student, the grade, and course load.

 Related to the mandated Health Education Proficiencies, the NJ State Statutes – Title 18A: 35-4.7, indicates that “…any student whose parent or guardian presents to the school principal a signed statement that any part of the instructions in health, family life education, or sex education is in conflict with his/her conscience or sincerely held moral or religious beliefs, shall be excused from that portion of the course where such instruction is being given, and no penalties as to credit or graduation shall result therefrom.”
 If further information is needed, you may contact me.

 Enclosed is the Health Information Card (Emergency Card).
 The information provided is kept confidential and housed in the Health Office.
 It is important to keep all information current.
 Any demographic change throughout the school year should be directed in writing to our Counseling Office, and health related updates should be directed, also in writing, to the nurses in the Health Office.

 The following information and forms apply to freshman students:

 District Publicity Release Form – Permission to publish student photos, etc. must be updated in the student database.
 This information is held for the duration of a student’s enrollment in the high school.
 Publicity Release Form

 Acceptable Use Policy and Agreement – Signatures of both the student and parent/guardian are mandatory before access may be granted.

 Green Dot Program – The bystander intervention program that strives to connect students to the issue of violence prevention.
 If you DO NOT want your child to participate, return the form provided Green Dot .